Foreign Language Bio

 Areas of Practice

-Mr. Gao’s patent practice focuses on the high-tech and life science areas.
+Harris’ patent practice focuses on the high-tech and life science areas.
 He is experienced with a variety of technologies, including computer, software, semiconductor, telecommunication, the Internet and e-commerce, Cleantech, medical devices, chemistry, pharmaceutical and biotechnologies.
-Mr. Gao has a master’s degree in physics, worked as a software engineer before law school, and has extensive experience representing life science companies.
+Harris has a master’s degree in physics, worked as a software engineer before law school, and has extensive experience representing life science companies.
 His in-depth knowledge of the U.S. and Chinese patent systems enables him to offer his clients comprehensive advices on their global IP strategies.

-Mr. Gao’s corporate practice includes venture capital and private equity financing, cross-border mergers and acquisitions and strategic investments, and capital market transactions, with a focus on assisting clients acquiring critical technologies strategic to their business.
-Mr. Gao is also experienced on various regulatory issues involving in those transactions, including VIE, antitrust, and CFIUS review.
+Harris’ corporate practice includes venture capital and private equity financing, cross-border mergers and acquisitions and strategic investments, and capital market transactions, with a focus on assisting clients acquiring critical technologies strategic to their business.
+Harris is also experienced on various regulatory issues involving in those transactions, including VIE, antitrust, and CFIUS review.

-Before relocating to Shanghai, Mr. Gao practiced law with international law firms in New York City and California.
+Before relocating to Shanghai, Harris practiced law with international law firms in New York City and California.

 - Advised a number of leading handsets companies on various licensing and litigation issues, particularly on the fair, reasonable and non-discriminatory (FRAND) licensing of standard-essential patents (SEPs).